All Episodes

 We have more information, specific information of just how radical the Democratic Party's agenda is if they ever get back power in 27 days.

-We have in Arizona, McSally, thankfully, is taking the lead in that close Senate race out there.
+We have in Arizona, McSally, thankfully, has taken the lead in that close Senate race out there.

 She's really an American war hero.